 Our ancestors used cardamom for its diuretic effects.
-Cardamom improves digestion, keeps the heart healthy and is good for our lungs.
-No wonder, Indians put cardamom in tea and many dishes to reap its benefits.
+It improves digestion, keeps the heart healthy and is good for our lungs.
+No wonder, Indians put it in tea and many dishes to reap its benefits.
 Still today, many ayurvedic medicines contain cardamom to treat cough, sneezing, and other cold symptoms.

 What does cardamom contain?

-Cardamom contains volatile oil 2%-8% whose active element is cineole.
+It contains volatile oil 2%-8% whose active element is cineole.
 The aromatic components present in it are terpinyl acetate, borneole, teripineole, and terpinene.
-Further, the presence of antioxidants in cardamom makes it so healthy and good for us.
+Further, the presence of antioxidants makes it so healthy and good for us.

-Several studies have been conducted to check the health benefits of cardamom and most of these studies have confirmed what our ancestors believed.
+Several studies have been conducted to check the its health benefits and most of these studies have confirmed what our ancestors believed.
 So, here is a detailed account of the benefits of this wonderful spice.